 - a) Every classroom and lab with central switch board can have a diagram linking location of a tube light, fan etc. with corresponding switch.
 This will ensure that correct fitting is switched on/ off and can save time & unnecessary operation. - b) Installation of automatic lights with sensors can be considered. - c) Standard Operation Procedures (SOPs) should be prepared and followed for green purchasing.
 Equipment with star rating, using eco-friendly materials; with safe disposal policy to be preferred.
-Policy of returning equipment at the end of life span to the supplier to be preferred. - d) Conduct energy audit every two or three years and determine the lux levels within College.
-Energy audit can help in reduction in number of light fittings/ energy usage in the College. - e) For purchasing new electronic appliances, star rating provided by Bureau of Energy Efficiency (BEE) should be considered.
-The equipment which has maximum star ratings could be purchased, which will consume less energy, ensure environmental sustainability and also operate at low cost. - f) Usage of light reflectors is recommended as the reflectors can spread light to relatively large areas. - g) Notices/ signages can be put up/ displayed near switches and on notice boards, informing students and staff to switch off all electricals when not in use. - h) If possible, computers should be switched off from main power connections. - i) Control sensors can help to reduce consumption by automatically dimming lights when people are not around, and keeping blinds open to use natural light & reduce energy consumption. - i) Raise awareness: - Encourage students to help in monitoring energy consumption & implement corrective actions - Integrate energy education into classroom learning.
+Policy of returning equipment at the end of life span to the supplier to be preferred. - d) For purchasing new electronic appliances, star rating provided by Bureau of Energy Efficiency (BEE) should be considered.
+The equipment which has maximum star ratings could be purchased, which will consume less energy, ensure environmental sustainability and also operate at low cost. - e) Usage of light reflectors is recommended as the reflectors can spread light to relatively large areas. - f) Notices/ signages can be put up/ displayed near switches and on notice boards, informing students and staff to switch off all electricals when not in use. - g) If possible, computers should be switched off from main power connections. - h) Control sensors can help to reduce consumption by automatically dimming lights when people are not around, and keeping blinds open to use natural light & reduce energy consumption. - i) Raise awareness: - Encourage students to help in monitoring energy consumption & implement corrective actions - Integrate energy education into classroom learning.